-Populations of container inhabiting mosquito species can be difficult to monitor due to the highly localised nature of their distribution in some locations, and complex drivers of population dynamics, including climatic factors and human behaviours.
+Populations of container breeding mosquito species can be difficult to monitor due to the highly localised nature of their distribution in some locations, and complex drivers of population dynamics, including climatic factors and human behaviours.

 Mosquito surveillance is conducted as regularly as required to provide meaningful comparative data.
 Where possible, survey data is mapped to aid visualisation of the scale of surveillance activities.
+This will include implementing SWARMMs data.
 Surveillance strategies are continually evolving as new surveillance tools become available and as the program is reviewed.